ilariofilippini/ilariofilippini.github.io/_pages/profiles.md

   - Principal Researcher at NEC Laboratories Europe

 ### Graduate Alumni
+- Alberto Ceresoli - MS 2025: AoA Services in 5G Networks: A Framework for Real-World Implementation and Systematic Testing
+- Melanny Davila - MS 2025: Phase Tracking in Unsynchronized Links as an application for User Localization in Multi-User MIMO 5G Systems
 - Nadia Sadeghi - MS 2025: Design and Implementation of an Agentic RAG System for Evaluating RFP Responses
 - Zahra Asgari - MS 2025: Optimizing 5G IAB Networks in Smart Radio Environments: A Reliability Perspective
 - Tugay Ozel - MS 2025: Experimental studies on Transport Protocols in a 5G mmWave network testbed